Durango: Handcrafts

 The craft items of the state are very similar to those of Zacatecas and Chihuahua.
 Most of the items made are utilitarian and ceremonial.
 They are less known compared to those of the middle and south of the country.
 Many craft items are still important to local cultures and identities.

 The most widespread and developed handcraft in the state is pottery, found in just about all of the territory.
 All of the indigenous groups produce pottery, almost all for utilitarian and ceremonial purposes.
 There is more modern and varied pottery and ceramics in southern Durango, especially in and around the state capital in the municipalities of Durango, Poanas and Villa Unión.
 Common products include flower pots, jars, pots and cazuelas (large cooking vessels).
 The most decorative pottery is found in and around the city proper, with techniques such as pastillaje (laying small rolls or balls of clay over a pot before firing to make a raised design) and sgraffito, especially in the newer generations of pottery.
 Pottery production is still done by hand, often using crude wheels and local deposits of clay.
 The clays vary by region including the kaolin found in Peñón Blanco and Cuencamé.
 Those found in the Guadiana Valley produce cream tones.
 Green, red and white clays are found all over the state depending on the other minerals found in the soil of the area.

 There are a number of notable artisans who produced glazed pieces, including José Trinidad (Trino) Núñez and Rafael del Campo.
 Other important artisans include Margarito Palacios, Santos Vega and Catarino González.
-In Gómez Palacios and Ciudad Lerdo, there are some workshops doing high-fire work.
+In Gómez Palacio and Ciudad Lerdo, there are some workshops doing high-fire work.

 The next most-widely done work is basketry and other items made with stiff fibers.
 These include baskets proper, carrying nets or bags, petites, sombreros, furniture and decorative items made from ixtle, wicker, mesquite roots, reeds, pine needles, pine strips and cactus ribs.